Life is what happens to you while you are busy making other plans. (John Lennon)

 The reason for me telling you all of this is that life won’t always go as planned.
 Actually, you can plan something, and life can throw all of them over the boat and go in the exact opposite direction.

 My friend had dreams.
 She had plans and she was so sure about achieving them.
 She was against procrastination and even decided to go the difficult way because she didn’t want to lose time.
 Uni was important for her, and because there was nobody, who looked after her, she wanted to achieve all of them.
 Just to live the life she wanted.
 And I admired her.
 I admired her determination and discipline.
 The courage to risk something, just so that she could get the reward she yearned for.

 And all of a sudden, life comes in between and steals all of her plans.
 Life fills her in with its own plans, and there she was: Overwhelmed by the direction, her life took.
 But, as bitter and sad it sounds, I think, we really should understand one thing by this example:

 Life won’t listen to you.
 Life is what happens to you, and what indeed changes all of your plans.
-Because if life would’ve been predictable, there wouldn’t be someone being hurt/sad/disappointed/etc. That’s not necessarily a bad thing.
+Because if life would’ve been predictable, there wouldn’t be someone being hurt, sad, disappointed… That’s not necessarily a bad thing.

 Plans are made not because that’s the final decision.
 They are made, so your life gets some purpose.
 Plans will change, not only because life forces them to change, but we change too.
-And with us, the plan-makers, changing, our plans will change as well.
+And we as the plan-makers are changing, our plans will change as well.